 It changes you.

 Sometimes it seems no one understands what we’re going through.
-When people fail us, or forget us, or occasionally even forsake us, we’re left alone in the ashes of a reality we never expected—and we certainly never wanted.
+When people fail us, or forget us, or even forsake us, we’re left alone in the ashes of a reality we never expected or wanted.

 In those intense moments of loneliness, confusion, and pain, we ask God for one thing more than anything else.
 Relief.

 But when relief is denied, we begin the difficult journey of resisting the notion that God is a cruel sovereign who toys with our lives.
 After all, He could stop it all in moment.

 After everything else but God gets stripped away from our lives, we begin realize that the Lord may want to give us something more—and much greater—than relief.